duleorlovic/blog/_posts/2018-03-22-stimulus-js.md

   controller `static targets = [ 'name' ]`.
 Beside `this.nameTarget` you can
-  check if there are more targets like this `this.nameTargets` or if exists at all `this.hasNameTarget` (return true or false) to access current element getElementById you can use `this.element`
+  check if there are more targets like this `this.nameTargets` or if exists at all `this.hasNameTarget` (return true or false)
+* to access current element on which controller is connected you can use `this.element`
 * `data-hello-index='1'` used to pass data to controller which you can get on initialize instead of `this.element.getAttribute('data-hello-index'))` you can use stimulus shorthand `this.data.get('index')`.
 Also `this.data.has('index')`